Gmass and Mailchimp are incredibly powerful tools, however, they tend to be used by different target audiences for different purposes.

 Mailchimp isn’t just about email marketing – though that’s a big part of the service.
 The solution also has a host of complementary tools to offer as part of any package, so you can really grow your company.
-There are tons of other features to access, such as landing pages, which you can use to convert potential leads into customers, and customizable forms.
+There are tons of other features to access, such as landing pages and customizable forms, which you can use to capture leads.

 Mailchimp has its own built-in marketing CRM, so you can get to know your audience on a deeper level and create a strategy for relationship building.
 The full selection of available services means that Mailchimp feels like a robust marketing platform from start to finish.